-AMBITION NEVER RESTS: Virtual Series Hosted by WGU Advancing your workforce to meet business goals.
+AMBITION NEVER RESTS: Virtual Series Hosted by WGU Are we ready for a skill-based economy?

 Western Governors University is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP® or SHRM-SCP®.
 Each session is valid for 1 PDC for the SHRM-CP® or SHRM-SCP®.

-Thanks for joining us!
-WGU has curated a selection of videos to share 6 minutes prior to the webcast beginning.
 We hope you join us for this presentation.
-Register for multiple webinars by completing the form below:
+Register for the webinar by completing the form below:

 During the COVID-19 crisis, safety and well-being of employees is the priority.
 As we’ve come to recognize that this crisis will be here for a while, companies are now defining their approach for the long haul.